yanbenjamin/CS106S-climatechange/README.md

 - `vegetation.js`: For calculating the vegetation indices of Landsat imagery, as well as changes over time.
 - `forest_cover.js`: For tracking global deforestation through forest cover maps.
 - `supplementary.js`: Supplemental reference code (specifically for MODIS satellite and precipitation data)
+- `constants.js`: a helper file for some constants in the code, e.g., image names in the database, coordinate values

 Within each code file, the listed parts are all *self-contained*---that is, each constitute an entire code script for the Earth Engine.